nico-aero/Detox/docs/Introduction.AndroidDevEnv.md

 > Note: Do not be confused by the Java version potentially used by your browsers, etc. For `Detox`, what the command-line sees is what matters.

-On MacOS, in particular, java comes from both the OS _and_ possibly other installers such as `homebrew`, so you are more likely to go into a mess: see [this Stackoverflow post](https://stackoverflow.com/questions/24342886/how-to-install-java-8-on-mac).
+On MacOS, in particular, java comes from both the OS _and_ possibly other installers such as `homebrew`, so you are more likely to go into a mess: see [this Stack Overflow post](https://stackoverflow.com/questions/24342886/how-to-install-java-8-on-mac).

 ---